-These can all culminate in isolation, loneliness, or manifest as a form of psychological distress that may call for prolonged care.
+These can all culminate in isolation, loneliness, or as a form of psychological distress that may call for prolonged care.

 Mental health and physical wellbeing correlate.
 Consequently, seniors must monitor both carefully to maintain their quality of life and longevity.

 Elder abuse is another factor that can leave a lasting psychological impact.
-Recent studies found that one in six seniors suffer from a form of elder abuse.
+Recent studies found that one in six seniors suffer from elder abuse.

 Abuse can be abandonment, physical, verbal, mental, financially manipulative, or sexual, but all of it diminishes the elder’s dignity and self-worth and severely impacts mental health.

 Depression in the elderly can frequently go unnoticed or be mistaken for a side effect of a physical condition such as a stroke, heart surgery, or cancer.

 Older adults may be reluctant to talk about depression if they previously considered it a sign of weakness.
 Alternatively, they may purposefully ignore the symptoms if their insurance doesn’t cover treatment for mental health.

-Depression frequently appears in combination with other health concerns such as diabetes or heart disease.
+Depression frequently accompanies other health concerns such as diabetes or heart disease.

 Untreated depression, no matter how moderate, can weaken seniors’ immune systems and make it harder to recover.

-Sometimes, many misconstrue the signs of depression for grief, especially for those experiencing loss or diagnosed with a terminal illness.
+Sometimes, many misconstrue the signs of depression as grief, especially for those experiencing loss or diagnosed with a terminal illness.